-Parents must provide their student(s) with the required uniform.
-IDEA may provide a uniform for economically disadvantaged students.
+Parents/guardians must provide their student(s) with the required uniform.
+IDEA may provide a uniform for students experiencing economic hardship.
 A request for school assistance for purchasing uniforms must be made in writing to the principal or designee and include evidence of the inability to pay.
 Further details are available in the principal's office.